quantumlib/Stim/doc/python_api_reference_vDev.md

                 qubits correspond to larger changes in row/col indices.
             "big": matrix entries are in big endian order, where higher index qubits correspond to smaller changes in row/col indices.
+        unsigned: When False, the input must only contain the values [0, 1, -1, 1j, -1j] and the output will have the correct global phase.
+            When True, the input is permitted to be scaled by an arbitrary unit complex value and the output will always have positive sign.
+            False is stricter but provides more information, while True is more flexible but provides less information.

     Returns:
         The pauli string equal to the given unitary matrix.